 Commercial sectors most at risk:

-Construction, trade-in motor vehicles, technological goods, foodstuffs, road transport, fuels, logistics,
+Construction, trade-in motor vehicles, technological goods, foodstuffs, road transport, fuels, logistics, precious metals, cleaning and maintenance, ferrous materials, consulting, and advertising activities are the sectors that are affected mostly by this threat.

 Anti-Money Laundering Legislation, Transparency, and Beneficial Ownership